Semiparametric Efficient Inference in Adaptive Experiments: Conclusion

 \section{Conclusion}

-We have provided both confidence intervals and confidence sequences for the ATE in adaptive experiments using the A2IPW estimator.
-The confidence interval based on the CLT achieves the semiparametric lower bound of the asymptotic variance under weaker assumptions.
-The confidence sequences with time-uniform error control surpass the performance of previous work considerably and our methods apply to arbitrary adaptive designs.
-The proposed policy is asymptotically efficient, and we provide a truncation scheme which can improve finite sample performance.
-However, the inference tools and our proposed policy are individual contributions which do not require the use of one another.
+We have provided both confidence intervals (CIs) and confidence sequences (CSs) for the ATE in adaptive experiments using the A2IPW estimator.
+The CI based on the CLT achieves the semiparametric lower bound of the asymptotic variance under weaker assumptions than in previous work.
+The CSs with time-uniform error control surpass the performance of previous work considerably.
+Our methods apply to arbitrary adaptive designs, but we also propose a particular policy truncation scheme that preserves the asymptotic efficiency of the A2IPW estimator while improving finite sample performance.
+We emphasize that the inference tools (the CIs and CSs) and our proposed policy are individual contributions which do not require the use of one another.

 This work provides a clear framework for using the A2IPW estimator in adaptive experiments.
 There are many interesting directions for further research.
 As mentioned in Section~\ref{sec:truncation-sim}, the truncation scheme used can have a considerable impact on finite sample performance.
 In the context of bounded random variables, \cite{shekhar2023nearoptimality} derive lower bounds on the width of a CS and show that betting-based confidence sets are nearly optimal.
-In our adaptive experiment, the analyst sets the bounds of the observed random variable $h_t$.
-It would be interesting to explore minimizing the lower bound of the width of our confidence sequences using their results.
+In our adaptive experiment, the analyst sets the bounds of the observed random variable $h_t$, and could explore minimizing the lower bound of the width of our CSs using their results.
 Separately, our adaptive design focuses purely on efficient statistical inference.
 In bandit experiments, an analyst may wish to minimize the \emph{regret}, so that patient welfare is maximized by treatment assignments.
 An interesting direction for future work is incorporating a notion of regret in the treatment assignments, such as the scheme proposed by \cite{simchi2023regret}.
 Lastly, we have only considering performing inference on the ATE.
 An interesting line of future work would be extending these results to other causal estimands.